If the twitching in the bottom of your foot is driving you mad, this article is a must-read.

 So what can be causing the twitching in the bottom of your foot?

-“There are many causes for muscle twitching, most of which are benign,” explains neurologist Dr. Mary Dombovy, vice president, Unity Neurosciences, medical director of the Unity Spine Center in Rochester, N.Y.
+“There are many causes for muscle twitching, most of which are benign,” explains neurologist Dr. Mary Dombovy, a neurologist with Rochester Regional Health in New York.

 Dr. Dombovy continues, “Most people will have at least some episodes of muscle twitching during their life and if it is isolated to one area and not associated with other symptoms and goes away in a few hours or days, you don’t need to see a doctor.